Ruslion/Ruslion/README.md

 ### Hi there 👋

-### Open to work as Data Analyst, Python Developer, Data Scientist.
+### Open to work as Data Analyst, Data Engineer, Python Developer, Data Scientist.

 <!--
 **Ruslion/Ruslion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.